Mai0313/setup-rye/README.md

 This GitHub Action installs the Rye programming language and copies a configuration file into the Rye directory.

+## Highlights

+This action supports across all platforms, including Windows, macOS, and Linux.

 ## Inputs

 ### `version`